 - Others chasing snow and mountain life

-- And those who live fulltime in their motorhome or campervan
+- Those who live fulltime in their motorhome or campervan

 Each of these groups has slightly different considerations, although much of the planning stays the same.
 Let’s look at the differences below